Two people sitting together at a café, enjoying coffee and smiling.

 How to use a statement credit

 After you return an item or refute a charge, your credit card issuer should automatically add a statement credit to your account.
-If you’re redeeming membership rewards as a statement credit, you may have to take some additional steps on your credit card company website or mobile app.
-To take advantage of your statement credit, you could simply continue using your card as you usually would—the credit should bring down your statement balance.
+If you’re redeeming cash from rewards credit cards, you may have to take some additional steps on your credit card company website or mobile app.
+To take advantage of your statement credit, you could simply continue using your card as you usually would, the credit should bring down your statement balance.
+Check your credit card statements for any available credit; this way you don’t spend more than you have.

 If a statement credit is larger than your debt, you might have a negative balance.
 In that case, you could request the amount from your credit card issuer as a check, money order, or direct deposit.

-With Discover, you can earn a credit card statement credit in several ways.
-Whether you’ve received a refund or earned a reward, a statement credit could lower your balance and give you more credit to use.
+You may earn a statement credit in several ways.
+Whether you’ve received a refund or earned a reward, a statement credit may help to lower your balance, keep debt down, and give you more credit to use.
+Read your credit card issuer’s terms to understand how to earn and redeem statement credits and rewards.

 Next steps